alcarney/superpowers_for_animatiors/talk.rst

 .. note::

     - Introduce Blender, model a car quickly.
-    - Show how to animate car - draw parallels to traditional animation
+    - Show how to animate character - draw parallels to traditional animation
     - Now bring up animating a character - time consuming.
-    - How are we going to get around this?
+    - How are we going to get around this - for BACKGROUND animation?
+    - Queues!!

 ----